 Article 4 Direction

-The Article 4 Direction takes away any permitted development rights which would normally be attached to agricultural land and which, amongst other things, prevents it from being fenced into separate units without express planning permission.
+An Article 4 Direction is a special planning regulation which takes away any permitted development rights which would normally be attached to land or buildings in a particular area.

 - Article 4 Direction Mountsorrel (PDF Document, 0.1 Mb)

-We also served an Article 4 Direction in respect of the land at Ulverscroft Lane Newton Linford.
+There is also an Article 4 Direction in place in respect of the land at Ulverscroft Lane Newton Linford: